SubiraMbula/Akan-Naming/readme.md

     git clone https://github.com/SubiraMbula/Akan-Naming

-And then run;
+And then initialize git in the terminal;

     git init
-on your terminal.

 ## Running the tests
 1. Click on the deployed link ;

 <img src="./images/this.png">

 2. The page will appear as below;

 <img src="./images/it.png">

 3. Read through the information;

 <img src="./images/info.png">

 3. Enter details that required;

 <img src="./images/yes.png">

 4. Recieve your output as a akan name.

 ## Authors
 Subira Mbula